noccu/umamusu-translate/README.md

 [^1]: cygames has a relatively good track record in leaving non-cheating, non-damaging tools and users alone in my experience. any possible crackdown is also likely to start with announcements and warnings before bans.

 # Install
+Make sure you satisfied the *requirements* first, then follow the steps in *usage*.

 ## Requirements
 1. Install [Python](https://www.python.org/downloads/) 3.9+
     - During install, check the `Add to PATH` option.